vsokoltsov/papergraph-ai/README.md

 - `graph_only`: the agent can only use Neo4j graph search and graph context.
 - `vector_plus_graph`: the agent uses Qdrant vector search first, then Neo4j graph context for the returned OpenAlex IDs.

 The evaluation summary reports `answer_good_rate` and `trajectory_good_rate` per approach.
-The intended production approach is `vector_plus_graph`, because it combines semantic matching from Qdrant with relationship context from Neo4j.
+The best approach should be selected from the current evaluation output.
+At this stage, `vector_only` is the default baseline to beat, while `vector_plus_graph` is useful when the graph context improves the answer without adding unnecessary tool calls.

 ### Run Locally